iamjael/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a modern data warehouse with SQL Server, including ETL processes, data modeling, and analytics
+Building a modern data warehouse with SQL Server, including ETL processes, data modeling, and analytics.
+This project is done with the guidance of Data with Baraa.

 # Data Warehouse and Analytics Project